mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 Can kernel methods also be applied to the perceptron classifier (also discuss why or why not!)

+answer:

+- kernel perceptron:
+	- $\hat{y}=\mathrm{sgn}\sum_i^n\alpha_iy_iK(\mathbf{x}_i,\mathbf{x}_j)$
+	- can learn non-linear decision boundaries
+	- replaces dot products in the original perceptron algorithm with kernel function evaluations
+	- implicitly maps the input data to a higher-dimensional feature space

 What is polynomial regression?
 Which are advantages/disadvantages of polynomial regression compared to linear regression?

 When are two nodes in a Bayesian Network d-seperated?

+answer:

+- there must be at least one intermediate node
+- in the converging case, if B or any of its descendants are observed we can "explain away"
+- connection types:
+	- serial: A → B → C
+		- A → C transmission blocked if we know B
+	- diverging: A ← B → C
+		- A ←→ C transmission blocked if we know B
+	- converging: A → B ← C
+		- A ←→ C transmission

 Which features are used in metalearning?
 What are landmarking features?